 How do you know if a person suffered a spinal cord injury?
 Certain symptoms should prompt medical evaluation, and even contacting an experienced spinal cord injury attorney in Michigan for resources and help.
 Symptoms of spinal cord injury include:

 Because a spinal cord injury can occur in many situations, identifying responsible parties will depend on what happened.
 Here are a few examples of spinal cord injury caused by carelessness or misconduct of another (negligence):

 Claims involving spinal cord injuries require the utmost in attorney skill and experience.
 At the Buchanan Firm, Our injury lawyers in Grand Rapids have a well-earned reputation for successfully handling serious and demanding personal injury cases, including spinal cord injury cases.
 We teach this law to future attorneys in law school.
 But that’s just half of the equation.

 Spinal cord injury cases require medical expertise, too.
 They demand the guidance, from beginning to end, of skilled and experienced medical personnel.
 One secret to our success is a full-time, master-degreed nurse on our professional staff.
 If you call our office, Helen is here and ready to talk to you about the claim, and the evaluation is free!

-If you or a loved one have suffered a serious spinal cord injury in Grand Rapids, Michigan, call the Buchanan Firm today.
+If you or a loved one have suffered a serious spinal cord injury in Michigan, call the Buchanan Firm today.
 If we take your spinal cord injury claim, Helen will continue to oversee the medicine in your loved one’s case through settlement or trial.